-The City of Fort Collins depends on open lands and natural areas for protecting properties from flooding, recharging groundwater supplies from undeveloped uplands, filtration and cleansing of stormwater before it enters natural systems, and even to help treat wastewater.
+Natural areas also provide valuable services to the City.
+It is less costly to provide open lands than to provide other types of public services such as infrastructure.
+The City of Fort Collins depends on open lands and natural areas for flood control measures in wetland areas, recharging groundwater supplies from undeveloped uplands, filtration and cleansing of stormwater before it enters natural systems, and even to help treat wastewater.

-Historic and Cultural Value
+Historic and Cultural Value-